Native bulbs

 Leucojum aestivum

 Intro: 1594.
 Origin: large parts of Europe and southwestern Asia to northern Iran, rare in Belgium and the Netherlands (Stinzen plant).
-Needs to be planted in a wet spot.
-The leaves appear during the winter months, frost does not affect them.
-The...
+Needs to be planted in a moist spot.
+The leaves appear during the winter months, frost does not affect them....

 Out-of-Stock